-Tolling and pricing strategies (includes both a fixed-price toll or varying the price of a toll based on the time of day or traffic volume) are increasingly emerging as useful tools to finance projects, manage congestion, and facilitate the creation of public-private partnerships.
-However, all tolling and pricing of Federal-Aid highway system facilities (includes any facility that has previously used Federal-Aid funds) requires legal authority from the Federal government, through the US Department of Transportation.
+Tolling and pricing strategies (includes a fixed-price toll or varying the price of a toll based on the time of day or traffic volume) are increasingly emerging as useful tools to finance projects, manage congestion, and facilitate the creation of public-private partnerships (P3).
+However, all tolling and pricing of Federal-Aid highway system facilities, which includes any facility that previously used Federal-Aid funds, requires legal authority from the federal government, through the US Department of Transportation (USDOT).

-Tolling and pricing programs and provisions are available under Title 23 of the United States Code (23 U.S.C.), Fixing America's Surface Transportation (FAST) Act, the 5-year federal transportation reauthorization act signed into law in December 2015.
+Tolling and pricing programs and provisions are available under Title 23 of the United States Code (23 USC), Fixing America's Surface Transportation (FAST) Act, the 5-year federal transportation reauthorization act signed into law in December 2015.

-- Title 23 of the U.S. Code, Sections 129 and 301: Generally prohibits the imposition of tolls on facilities that have been constructed using Federal funds. - Over time, several exceptions have been passed through special programs and provisions, including: - Section 129: Allows tolls on new facilities or new lanes on interstate and non-interstate highways, bridges, and tunnels.
-Tolling revenue may be used for debt service, private investment, operations, maintenance, public-private partnership (P3) payments, and other Title 23 eligible uses.
-There are no performance requirements and audits must be submitted annually. - Section 166: Allows tolls on single occupant vehicles (SOVs) on high occupancy vehicle (HOV) lanes on interstate and non-interstate highways, bridges, and tunnels.
+• Title 23 of the US Code, Sections 129 and 301: Generally prohibits the imposition of tolls on facilities that have been constructed using federal funds.

+- Over time, several exceptions have been passed through special programs and provisions, including: - Section 129: Allows tolls on new facilities or new lanes on interstate and non-interstate highways, bridges, and tunnels.
 Tolling revenue may be used for debt service, private investment, operations, maintenance, P3 payments, and other Title 23 eligible uses.
+There are no performance requirements, and audits must be submitted annually. - Section 166: Allows tolls on single occupancy vehicles (SOVs) on HOV lanes on interstate and non-interstate highways, bridges, and tunnels.
+Tolling revenue may be used for debt service, private investment, operations, maintenance, P3 payments, and other Title 23 eligible uses.
 Performance requirements include operational performance, enforcement, automatic toll collection, and tolls varied to match demand.
-Audits must be submitted annually. - Value Pricing Pilot Program: Allows value pricing on interstate and non-interstate highways, bridges, and tunnels.
-Tolling revenue may be used for debt service, private investment, operations, maintenance, project implementation costs, mitigation measures for low income users, and other Title 23 eligible uses.
-Performance requirements include monitoring effects on driver behavior, traffic volume, transit ridership, air quality, availability of funds for transportation programs.
-Audits must be submitted annually and a toll agreement is required.
-There are 15 program slots authorized by Congress and they are currently encumbered.
-Illinois has a program slot through a previous Illinois State Toll Highway Authority pilot project and each state can have multiple projects. - Interstate System Reconstruction & Rehabilitation Pilot Program: Allows tolling on interstate highways, bridges, and tunnels being reconstructed or rehabilitated.
+Audits must be submitted annually. - Value Pricing Pilot Program (VPPP): Allows value pricing on interstate and non-interstate highways, bridges, and tunnels.
+Tolling revenue may be used for debt service, private investment, operations, maintenance, project implementation costs, mitigation measures for low-income users, and other Title 23 eligible uses.
+Performance requirements include monitoring effects on driver behavior, traffic volume, transit ridership, air quality, and availability of funds for transportation programs.
+Audits must be submitted annually, and a toll agreement is required.
+There are 15 program slots authorized by Congress, and they are currently encumbered.
+Illinois currently has a program slot, and each state can have multiple projects. - Interstate System Reconstruction and Rehabilitation Pilot Program: Allows tolling on interstate highways, bridges, and tunnels being reconstructed or rehabilitated.
 Tolling revenue may be used for debt service, private investment, operations, and maintenance.
 There are no performance requirements, audits must be submitted annually, and toll agreement is required.
-There are three program slots authorized by Congress that are conditionally reserved for the states of Virginia, Missouri and North Carolina.
+There are three program slots authorized by Congress that are conditionally reserved for the states of Virginia, Missouri, and North Carolina.